mr5z/ExLang/README.md

 }
 ```

-Values are appropriate for domain concepts that have logic but don't need external services: money, coordinates, dates, ranges, identifiers.
+Objects are appropriate for domain concepts that have logic but don't need external services: money, coordinates, dates, ranges, identifiers.

 ## Contract